 The Human Side of Data Science and Its Real Impact

-Soon thereafter, a group of us came together to draft a framework for a new master’s program in data science here at Elmhurst University.
+Soon thereafter, a group of us came together to draft a framework for a new master’s program in data science and analytics here at Elmhurst University.
 We knew that the technical elements were essential, from answering questions like “What is the definition of big data?” to covering the latest of machine learning algorithms.

 But, what if we could craft a program that puts the human side of big data at the center?
 What if we saw data as the raw material for a new variety of stories that could make the kinds of differences described in the coffee table book?
 This would be data science that matters.